-- 6.20 The proposed replacement property would be significantly larger in terms of its height and bulk than the existing chalet dwelling on the site.
-Consequently, the property would be highly visible in views along Western Promenade particularly as the building would occupy a prominent corner plot that forms a vista in views from the east.
+- 6.22 Therefore whilst the proposed replacement property would still be significantly larger in terms of its height and bulk than the existing chalet dwelling on the site, the reduced size of the second floor section assists in reducing the bulk of the building to acceptable levels.
+The property would be visible in views along Western Promenade particularly as the building would occupy a prominent corner plot that forms a vista in views from the east.
 However, the height and scale of properties in the area is mixed.
 To the west of the site is a tall chalet style dwelling with large dormers to the roof space and to the north is a brick built bungalow with a high ridge line.
-To the west along Western Promenade are some examples of three storey high properties of considerable bulk. - 6.21 The design of properties in the locality is mixed.
+To the west along Western Promenade are some examples of three storey high properties of considerable bulk. - 6.23 The design of properties in the locality is mixed.
 There are traditional brick built properties but there are also examples rendered and boarded buildings too.
-Consequently the flat roofed contemporary style design proposed incorporating cement boarding and fibre glass roofing would represent an appropriate response to the eclectic appearance of the area. - It is acknowledged by Officers that the dwelling would be significantly higher and more bulky than the existing property on site, those opposite and those situated on either side.
+Consequently the flat roofed contemporary style design proposed incorporating cement boarding and fibre glass roofing would represent an appropriate response to the eclectic appearance of the area. - 6.24 It is acknowledged by Officers that the dwelling would be significantly higher and bulkier than the existing property on site.
 However, this is an area where the current standard of residential property places residents at a high risk of flooding particularly if climate change results in rising sea levels as projected by the Environment Agency and in poor residential conditions.
 Because of this the development contains no living accommodation on the ground floor to reduce the risk to residents in the event of a flood.
 As a result the building is required to be higher to allow for safe refuge in an event of a flood.
-Officers have also sought amended plans to reduce the width of the building ensuring that 1m side isolation is retained to the boundaries and to set in the top two levels to assist in breaking up the main bulk of the building.
-The amended plans also show each level being broken up by a banding section which further assists in enhancing the aesthetics of the building. - 6.23 With this in mind, Officers are advising the Committee to consider whether this approach is justified and to set aside normal planning concerns in order to facilitate a development that could help set the tone for the future regeneration of the area.
+The amended plans sought reduce the overall bulk of the building whilst ensuring that 1m side isolation is retained to the boundaries. - 6.25 With this in mind, Officers are advising the Committee to consider whether this approach is justified and to set aside normal planning concerns in order to facilitate a development that could help set the tone for the future regeneration of the area.
 If the Committee agrees that this approach is acceptable, this development provides an opportunity for other property owners to consider redevelopment to a more resilient, lower flood risk form of development.
-If the Committee feels that the harm to the character of the area and to the amenities of neighbouring residents is not outweighed by the potential benefits, then refusal could be justified in planning terms.